West Ridge Academy School

 Some commonly asked questions concerning education

 2. What does the day of student look like?
 All students wake-up at 6:00 am to begin their day.
-They will do chores and have a small devotional before heading off to school.
+They will do home chores followed by a morning group before heading off to school.
 Once at school they will have breakfast and have study hall for 30 minutes.
 This is a great time for students to get additional time with individual teachers in subjects that might be a struggle for them.
-School begins at 8:00 am and runs until 2:30.
-At 2:45 the students return to their homes for groups or night time activities.
+School begins at 10:00 am and runs until 5:00pm.

 3. What kinds of courses are available for my student?
 Because we are a small school we have a limited amount of classes available.
 We do however meet all the core classes that a student will need to graduate from high school.
 The following table (below)shows a typical course offering at West Ridge Academy.